 Warren Buffett’s Ten Secrets of Success

-I’m not 100% sure if these tips are “officially” from Warren Buffett, but this set of advice is widely attributed to him, and there are plaques in various public places that list these as his ten basic principles of success.
-They seem to dovetail with how he has run his business life, so here goes:
+We’re not 100% sure if these tips are “officially” from Warren Buffett, but this set of advice is widely attributed to him, and there are plaques in various public places that list these as his ten basic principles of success.
+They seem to dovetail with how he has run his business life, so here they are:

 3. Never Suck Your Thumb: Gather in advance any information you need to make a decision, and ask a friend or relative to make sure that you stick to a deadline.
 Warren Buffett prides himself on swiftly making up his mind and acting on it.
 He calls any unnecessary sitting and thinking “thumb sucking.”
 When people offer him a business or an investment, he says, “I won’t talk unless they bring me a price.”
 He gives them an answer on the spot.

 4. Spell Out The Deal Before You Start: Your bargaining leverage is always greatest before you begin a job — that’s when you have something to offer that the other party wants.
 Warren Buffett learned this lesson the hard way as a kid, when his grandfather Ernest hired him and a friend to dig out the family grocery store after a blizzard.
 The boys spent five hours shoveling until they could barely straighten their frozen hands.
 Afterward, his grandfather gave the pair less than 90 cents to split.
 Warren Buffett was horrified that he performed such backbreaking work only to earn pennies an hour.
 Always nail down the specifics of a deal in advance — even with your friends and relatives.